wasciutto/wasciutto/_posts/2025-04-14-two_digit_addition_1.md

 <div style="margin-top: 4rem;"></div>

-Now, these math problems are simple enough that, given enough time, most of us would solve these with 100% accuracy.
-So, a time limit of 5 seconds (ajustable as configuration) is given to ensure that the user will get enough questions wrong.
+2-digit addition problems are simple enough that, given enough time, users with enough basic arithmetic experience could acheive close to 100% accuracy.
+So, a time limit of 5 seconds (ajustable as configuration) was enforced to ensure that the user would get enough questions wrong.
 I chose to, for now, not cut off the question when the time runs out - the full time to complete a question could be useful data!
-Instead, I silently mark the question incorrect if it wasn't answered within the time limit.
+Instead, I silently marked the question incorrect if it wasn't answered within the time limit.

 The data for collected questions is structured like this: